Fair Labor Standards Act: Tipped Employees

 - The additional amount the employer is claiming as a tip credit.
 This cannot exceed the difference between $2.13 per hour and the current minimum wage.

-- That the tip credit cannot exceed the amount of tips received.
+- That the tip credit cannot exceed the number of tips received.

 - That the tips received are all to be retained by the employee.
 The only exception is when tips are collected for a valid tipping pool among employees who customarily and regularly pool tips.